ietf-ccamp-wg/draft-ietf-ccamp-bwa-topo-yang/draft-ietf-ccamp-bwa-topo-yang.md

 MDSC Multi Domain Service Coordinator

 ## Tree Structure
-A simplified graphical representation of the data models is used in chapters 3.1, 4.1, and 5.1 of this document.
+A simplified graphical representation of the data model is used in chapter 3.1 of this document.
 The meaning of the symbols in these diagrams is defined in {{?RFC8340}}.

 # Requirements Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

-## Model applicability to other technology
-TBD

-#Bandwidth Availability Topology YANG Data Model
+# Bandwidth Availability Topology YANG Data Model

 ## YANG Tree
 ~~~~ yangtree